 Related: Redmi 10 Prime Review

-The screen does look good but sometimes, I feel, it’s not visible enough to see, movies or playing games outdoors.
+The screen does look good but sometimes, I feel, it’s not visible enough to see, movies or play games outdoors.
 On paper, the display is great but when it comes to real-life tests, it doesn’t justify the data which you see on paper.

 By the way, it’s not like, you won’t be able to use POCO M3.
 You will but it’s not the best display to get at 10k.
-By the way, POCO M3 does have Wide video L1 support that means you can stream FHD+ content on Netflix and Prime Video.
+By the way, POCO M3 does have Wide video L1 support which means you can stream FHD+ content on Netflix and Prime Video.

 Build Quality and Design